Slightly supercritical percolation on nonamenable graphs I: The distribution of finite clusters: Upper bounds outside the scaling window

-for every $0\leq p \leq p_c+\delta_1$, every $n\geq 1$, every subgraph $H'$ of $G$ and every vertex $w$ of $H'$, where we stress that, as always, the implicit constants depend only on $G$.
 The bound \eqref{eq:Skinny_small_n} is already of the desired order when $r \leq 4n$, since the quantity in the exponential on the right hand side of \eqref{eq:SkinnyReStatement0} is bounded in this regime.
 Thus, it suffices to prove that there exist positive constants $\delta_2$, $c$, and $C$ depending only on $G$ such that if $\lambda \leq \delta_2$ then

 for every $r \geq 4n$.